-- The pharmacy will contact you before shipping each refill to make sure you need more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed. - If you choose not to use our auto refill program, please contact your pharmacy 14 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+- The pharmacy will contact you before shipping each refill to make sure you need more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed. - If you choose not to use our auto refill program, please contact your pharmacy 21 days before your current prescription will run out to make sure your next order is shipped to you in time.

-To opt out of our program that automatically prepares mail order refills, please contact us by calling CVS Caremark at:
+To opt out of our program that automatically prepares mail-order refills, please contact us by calling CVS Caremark at: 1-866-808-7471 (TTY: 711).

-CVS Caremark: 1-888-624-1139 (TTY: 711)